robenkleene/design-references/after-effects/tasks/after-effects-adjust-colors.md

 Add one of these effects (in escalating complexity), probably as an adjustment layer:

-1. Tint
+- Tint
-2. Tritone
+- Tritone
-3. CC Toner
+- CC Toner
+- Colorama
+    - Set the gradient under `Effect Controls > Colorama > Output Cycle`